mulesoft/mule/distributions/standalone/src/main/resources/README.txt

                 /lib/mule on the classpath and can be used to patch the distributed Mule classes.
 You must restart Mule after adding files to this directory.
-/licenses       License information for all libraries shipped with Mule /logs           Log file output when running in background mode /src            The source code for all Mule modules LICENSE.txt     License agreement for Mule
+/logs           Log file output when running in background mode /src            The source code for all Mule modules LICENSE.txt     License agreement for Mule